-- Applicants should email their cover letter, resume and mission/vision/values statement in one email TO THE SUPERVISOR INDICATED on the position description link above.
+- Applicants should email their cover letter, resume and mission/vision/values statement in one email to Kaylee Baker, volunteer coordinator and church engagement specialist, at firstname.lastname@example.org.

 - In the subject line of the email, applicants should write “Internship Application- INSERT YOUR NAME HERE: INSERT INTERNSHIP POSITION TITLE HERE”

 - If selected, be prepared to complete a criminal and motor vehicle background check (free of charge) through WR.

 - WRD is able to provide oversight and fill out forms necessary for selected interns to receive academic credit for their internship.